 You can find more information about basic bank accounts and how they work at the Money Advice Service website.
-You can also watch videos which show you how to open a basic bank account, make payments into it and use your account to make budgeting easier.
+You can also watch videos by go Henry which show you how to open a basic bank account, make payments into it and use your account to make budgeting easier.

 About Bankruptcy Clinic

 Bankruptcy Clinic is a professional debt help service that provides advice, information and support on bankruptcy and other debt solutions such as Debt Management Plans, Individual Voluntary Arrangements and Debt Relief Orders.
 Our aim is to help you find the right answer to your individual money problems before referring you to our partner debt management firm, Money Solve Ltd, who’ll implement the solution on your behalf.

 It doesn’t matter how much you owe or who to – we can help.
 Our friendly, fully-trained debt advisers are here to help you overcome your debts and move on with your life.

 - Call free from a landline on 0808 168 7389